-There is one Source of wisdom, and to look elsewhere is foolish and wasteful.
-All wisdom is in the LORD Himself, and He gives it to whomsoever He will.
-Knowledge and understanding are also His gifts, and He speaks them by His Spirit, Word, and preachers.
+There is only one Source of wisdom.
+To look anywhere else is foolish and wasteful.
+All wisdom is from the LORD God, and He gives it to whomsoever He will.
+Knowledge and understanding are also His gifts, and He speaks them by His Spirit, word, and preachers.

 Wisdom, knowledge, and understanding are related aspects of the ability to judge rightly – to know the right moral or practical solution for unique dilemmas or situations.
-They are the means by which we can identify truth and error, right and wrong, good and evil.
+They are the means by which you can identify truth and error, right and wrong, good and evil.
 They are the conditions for a blessed and successful life of peace and righteousness.
-Wisdom is not measured by IQ, degrees, or accomplishments.
-It is superior to these.
+Wisdom is not measured by IQ, degrees, or achievements.
+Wisdom is superior to these.

-Human intelligence is not the source of wisdom.
-Intelligence is a handicap.
-A humble farmer of modest intelligence who fears God will have greater wisdom than a genius trusting his analytical mind.
+Human intelligence is not a source of wisdom.
+Intelligence is often a handicap.
+A humble laborer of modest intelligence that fears and obeys God will have greater wisdom than a proud genius trusting his analytical but depraved mind.
 For the LORD giveth wisdom!
-Parent, do not grieve over a below average child; you can teach him wisdom that will bring favor with God and men.
+Parents, do not grieve over a below average child; you can teach him wisdom that will bring favor with God and men.
 Wisdom and character are worth more than intelligence.

-Human education is not the source of wisdom.
-Education is a handicap.
-A farmer with little formal education who fears God will often be far ahead of the city boy with a PhD in molecular science.
+Human education is not a source of wisdom.
+Education can be a handicap.
+A laborer with little formal education that fears God will surpass the city boy with a Ph.D. in molecular science.
 For the LORD giveth wisdom!
-The one sees God in every aspect of his farm and life; the other hallucinates about big bang theories and monkeys.
+The one sees God in every aspect of his simple life; the other hallucinates about big bang theories and his monkey mother.
 God has declared war against this approach to wisdom (I Cor 1:19-20; 3:18-20; I Tim 6:20-21).

-Human diligence is not the source of wisdom.
+Human diligence is not a source of wisdom.
 Though men seeking wisdom should apply themselves energetically to its pursuit (Pr 2:4; 18:1; II Tim 2:15), unless God blesses the effort, it will be in vain (Ps 127:1-2; Eccl 8:17).
-While reading and studying, a man of God must ask the Lord to guide and prosper his way (Ps 119:18; Matt 13:17).
-The Pharisees and scribes knew the Scriptures thoroughly, but not with understanding.
+While reading and studying, a godly man must ask the Lord to guide and prosper his way (Ps 119:18; Mat 13:17; Ep 1:17-18).
+The Pharisees and scribes knew the letter of scripture very well, but not with understanding.

-Man comes into this world like a wild ass's colt, and he goes out the same way (Job 11:12; Eccl 3:19-21).
-And during his life he suffers with a deceitful and depraved heart: so bad he cannot fully grasp it (Jer 17:9-10).
+Man comes into this world like a wild ass’s colt, and he goes out the same way (Job 11:12; Eccl 3:19-21).
+During his life he suffers with a deceitful and depraved heart, so bad he cannot fully grasp it (Jer 17:9-10).
 The most intelligent of these asses taught worship of the sun, Pharaoh, totem poles, and bugs (Is 44:9-20; Rom 1:20-23).
-But today we see new lows - they worship themselves and their own abilities!
+But today you can see new lows – they worship themselves and their own inabilities!
 They see all their colleagues dying, yet they continue to spout the same ignorant filth (Ps 49:10-13).

 What can you do to obtain wisdom?
 Humble yourself and confess your great ignorance and helplessness.
 To obtain wisdom from God, a man must become a fool (I Cor 3:18-20).
-See the comments on 30:3.
-You must tremble before the Most High (Is 57:15; 66:2).
+You must humbly and meekly tremble before the most high God (Is 57:15; 66:2).